 From our experience, rabbits react differently to the surgery.
 Some, will refuse to eat immediately after getting home.
 Burrito took almost 12 hours before she finally ate some vegetables and drank water.
 As we've mentioned, spaying a rabbit is quite harder and more painful.

 For Barley, we decided to still get an e-collar just to be safe.
 We wore it on him only when we weren't able to watch him and removed it when we were beside him.
 We observed that he wasn't touching his stitches, so we decided he did not need it like our previous rabbits.
 We also checked his stitches every morning and every night to make sure he was healing properly.
 We also only gave Meloxicam (pain reliever) for the first 2 days since it seemed that he was healing up pretty well, pretty fast and we were happy.

-After 10 days, we brought him back for his check up.
+After 10 days, we brought Barley back to VIP for his check up.
 We went after lunch so that the lines were shorter.
 There was only one patient ahead of us, but this means we both needed to wait for Dr. Nielsen to finish up his on-going surgery.
 After waiting for about 20 minutes, Dr. Nielsen checked Barley and gave us the all-clear signal that everything was okay and healed up already.
 We didn't pay for anything for the check up.

 Just a few notes to help you,

 - Barley was 11 months when we had him neutered.